jason3067812/Robust_Character_Recognition_System_on_Edge_Computing_Device/README.md

 <br>![image](https://user-images.githubusercontent.com/56544982/143669545-e44f7c3e-2766-425a-ba11-9f8fbafbb44e.png)

-## Error bounding box detection introduction
+## Error bounding box detection detail

 Normal algorithm only compare anterior and posterior bounding boxes and cannot compare all the duplicate bounding boxes (when there are more than 2 bounding boxes on the same object).